What is Dry Eye?

 Blephex is a device that “scrubs” the bacterial biofilm (like dental plaque) off your eyelid edges

-Eyedrops like Restasis and Xiidra are commonly prescribed the treat chronic dry eyes.
+Eyedrops like Restasis and Xiidra are commonly prescribed to treat chronic dry eyes.
 In truth, only about 20% of chronic dry eye sufferers actually benefit from these medications.
 These medications are effective for inflammatory conditions stemming from Sjogrens syndrome, Lupus, Rheumatoid arthritis and other autoimmune conditions, however, they are not effective in treating meibomian gland disease – the most common type of dry eyes in which the tears evaporate too quickly.

 Inflammatory skin conditions (Rosacea) can sometimes be better controlled with low-dose Doxycycline.
 Treatments usually last for 90 days or longer.